1. Working as an IT Project Manager [NOC 0213]

 Creating a List of Potential Employers

 You can use directories to produce lists of employers who work in the IT industry in Vancouver or the Lower Mainland.
 Contact them directly to find out if they’re hiring.
-You can photocopy from the print directories at Central Library, or use the online directories from a computer connected to the Internet.

 Includes company lists for biggest BC tech companies